Deploying Django with Kubernetes

 You should then be able to connect to that IP address and see your Django site!

-Operating the Deployment
+Operating the Deployment Link to heading

 This is all great, but hasn’t really bought us much over a legacy deployment.
 Let’s explore a couple of very simple things Kubernetes buys us straight away.

-Rolling out an update
+Rolling out an update Link to heading

 We can roll out updates to our Django application.
 These roll outs are zero downtime and will stop if there is an issue that means that Django won’t start.